 Every time you create an index card, it creates a corresponding scene in the manuscript section.
 You can jump straight to that scene by clicking the context menu and then clicking ‘open scene’.

 Rather than creating your index cards from scratch – the Novel Factory offers a range of plot templates based on popular genres, to help launch your story from the starting blocks.

 Selecting a plot template

 In the Plot Manager section, click the green button: ‘Add Plot Template’.

 This will call up a popup, which will give you nine popular genre plot templates to choose from.

 If you click on one of the options, it will give you more information about that template, and the beats that are included in it.

 Browse the plot templates until you find the one best suited to your novel.
-Click ‘Use this Plot Template’.
+Click ‘Generate from Template’.

 The app will generate a series of index cards for you – one for each beat of the Plot Template.
-Each of the cards will also include extra details about what you might expect to find in that beat of the plot.
+In many templates, each of the cards will also include extra details about what you might expect to find in that beat of the plot.